geogbristol/QUSS/README.md

 1. Research presentations of fully or partially developed paper from internal and external speakers.

 2. PhD student presentations.
 1st year and 2nd year PhD students are required to give a 30 min presentation on their research introduction and progress.
 Each student has 20-25 min presentation followed by 5-10 min for questions.
-Third- or fourth-year students are not required to do this, but should feel free to arrange a slot to present about their research.
-First year students are strongly encouraged to present in TB1.
-This is a great opportunity for new students to introduce themselves and their research interests in a very relaxed environment, and to feel ready to kick off their PhD journey.
+Third- or fourth-year students are not required to do this, but should feel free to arrange a slot to present about their research. irst year students are strongly encouraged to present in TB1.
+This is a great opportunity for new students to introduce themselves and their research interests in a relaxed environment.
+It is also the opportunity for everyone on the research group to extend their welcome to the new studens and to help them feel ready to kick off their PhD journey.

-3. Discussion sessions based on readings.
+4. Discussion sessions based on readings.
 Before this session, we provide you with reading 1 or 2 articles related to a specific topic, a new idea or an emerging issue.
 On the session then we give 10 min overview on the reading and facilitate discussion.

 Bellow you can find schedule for this academic year.